-- Whipped Cream I always use homemade whip cream, which takes about 5 minutes and yields a lovely Lucious whipped cream, but refrigerated whip cream can also be used for a quick whipped cream.
+- Whipped Cream I always use homemade whipped cream, which takes about 5 minutes and yields a lovely Lucious whipped cream, but refrigerated whipped cream can also be used for a quick whipped cream.

 How to make Pumpkin Chiffon Pie

 - Prepare pie crust Blind bake a pie crust and allow it to cool completely in the dish before placing it on a wire rack.
 Alternatively, you could buy a refrigerated pie crust.

 - Dissolve gelatin in water This step is simple; simply dissolve the packet of gelatin in cold water and set it aside for 5 minutes.

 - Make pumpkin pie filling On the stove, mix pumpkin puree, spices, egg yolks, milk, and some sugar.
 Cook for 5-7 minutes over medium heat just until the mixture thickens slightly.
 Don’t let it come to a boil.

 - Add Gelatin Once the mixture is hot and slightly thick, add the dissolved gelatin and stir to combine.

 - Cool Let the filling cool completely before adding the egg whites.